+91-9414307023

 Akshaya Tritiya is observed with rituals that are believed to yield inexhaustible rewards:

-• Puja and Fasting: Devotees wake early, take a holy bath, and worship Lord Vishnu, Goddess Lakshmi, and Lord Ganesha.
-Many observe fasting and recite sacred texts like the Vishnu Sahasranama or Bhagavad Gita.
+• Puja and Fasting: Devotees wake up early, take a holy bath, and worship Lord Vishnu, Goddess Lakshmi, and Lord Ganesha.
+Many observe fasting and recite sacred texts such as the Vishnu Sahasranama and Bhagavad Gita.

-• Special Bhog and Sweets: Dishes like puran poli, kheer, and laddoos are prepared and shared.
+• Special Bhog and Sweets: Families prepare and share traditional dishes like puran poli, kheer, and laddoos.

-• Worship of Lakshmi and Kubera: Special pujas are performed to seek wealth, stability, and abundance.
+• Worship of Lakshmi and Kubera: Devotees perform special pujas to seek wealth, stability, and abundance.

 Regional Variations of Akshaya Tritiya